Turkish film depicts democracy under fire

 "I think mainly it's about how the political atmosphere can drive people paranoid and crazy and create the destruction of the society," Emin Alper told Reuters in an interview at the Venice Film Festival

-"The political polarisation, the political tensions and the idea of a polarised society between enemy and friends can destroy our identities, our confidence," he added.
+"The political polarization, the political tensions and the idea of a polarized society between enemy and friends can destroy our identities, our confidence," he added.

 Though set in Istanbul, he said, the human conflict portrayed was characteristic of many places in the 20th century.